krispy-kenay/DdSoNMwNTE/README.md

 # Data-driven Search of New Materials with Negative Thermal Expansion

 Private project for the Machine Learning Semesterproject.

 ## Table of Contents
 * Resources
+* Motivation
-* TBA
+* Steps
 * Assistants

 ## Resources